Mesothelioma Treatment Options

 Who Can Benefit From Anti-Angiogenesis Drugs?

 Almost anyone can benefit from angiogenesis inhibitors.
-Whether an oncologist decides that this treatment method will work for a patient or not depends on several factors regarding the patient.
+Whether an oncologist decides whether this treatment method will work for a patient depends on several factors regarding the patient.
 If a doctor decides that other primary treatments or mesothelioma medications will be the most effective, then angiogenesis inhibitors won’t be used.
 The use of anti-angiogenesis medications alone or in combination with other treatments depends significantly on the patient’s overall health, stage of mesothelioma, and other factors that are determined by the cancer care team.

 Side-Effects of Anti-Angiogenesis Medications

 These side-effects are common but do not affect every person undergoing treatment.
 Each person’s situation is unique and will have different side-effects.
 Some side-effects of anti-angiogenesis drugs include: